gunturajip/ngitung/src/content/blog/how-to-add-a-new-social-icon.md

 description: How to add a new social icon to AstroPaper
 ---

 Hot new platform?
 Niche corner of the internet?
 Or one specific to your area?
-This post will guide you through how to add a new social icon to the theme.
+This study will guide you through how to add a new social icon to the theme.

 ## Table of contents